 There are several different ways to create links between items in your project.

-Each source or node can have one memo linked to it and that memo cannot be linked to any other item.
-You can also have memos that are not linked to any source or node—these can be useful for tracking the overall progress of your project.
+Each file, code or external can have one memo linked to it.
+The memo can only be linked to that item.
+You can also create memos not linked to any item.

-- On the Home tab, in the Item group, click Memo Link (or press CTRL+SHIFT+K).
+On the Home tab in the Item menu, click Link to New Memo (or press CTRL+SHIFT+K).